totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 2. Employees are instructed not to put their hands directly into any bin.

-3. Employees are requested to use disposable tissues to catch coughs and sneezes, and to safely dispose of the tissue in a bin, preferably bagged.
+3. Employees are requested to use disposable tissues to catch coughs and sneezes, and to safely dispose of the tissue by flushing or in a bin, preferably bagged.

 4. All waste bins are to be carefully and safely emptied by the contracted cleaning staff.